AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-08-Privilege-Escalation.md

 ```

 If `sudo -l` shows you can run vim as root, you can escape to a shell and get root instantly.
 GTFOBins is a goldmine for this.

+## Real-World Example
+In 2021, a vulnerability called **PwnKit (CVE-2021-4034)** was found in `pkexec`, a Linux tool installed by default on almost every major Linux distribution.
+A local unprivileged user could exploit a memory corruption bug in pkexec to instantly get full root access.
+It had been present in the code since 2009 — over 12 years — and affected millions of Linux systems worldwide including servers, desktops, and cloud instances.